PhantomChain/phantom-node/README.md

 ## Details

-This is a fork from Lisk with the following features:
+This is a fork from ARK with the following features:
-- Removed sidechains (deprecated in favor of smartbridge)
-- Removed custom node version
-- Removed UI for stability and security reasons
-- Changed some constants (block rewards, blocktime etc...)
-- Added simple PBFT before forging new block
-- Ditch addresses from the protocol in favor of bitcoin like system, enabling HD Wallet as for BIP32
-- Completely rewritten node management using a single NodeManager and messaging system
-- Completely rewritten round management (removed mem_round, reward block fees to forger)
-- Added 64 bytes vendorField as first iteration of smart bridge
-- Made peers management entirely in-memory for efficiency
-- Strengthened the transaction management and broadcast (reject often, reject soon)
-- Rearchitect with relay nodes and forging nodes
+- Private Smart Contract Capability
+- Virtual Machine (WASM)
-- Nodes broadcast only block headers.
+- Faster TPS and block times

-### Planned features:
-- Simple blockchain validation for SPV and use in lite clients
-- Add IPFS as first class citizen (using smartbridge addressing)
-- Protocol improvements (uncle forging, voting weights).
-- Remove unsecured API
-- Routing tables

 ### Performance
-- stable on testnet at 5tx/s
+- stable on testnet at 300tx/s
-- pushed to 10tx/s on devnet
+- pushed to 400tx/s on devnet

 ## Developer Installation